viktorvishyn369/PhotoLynk/README.md

 - Files are encrypted on-device and uploaded as encrypted chunks.
 - The cloud stores encrypted data only.

+## Backup Speed Modes

+PhotoLynk offers two backup speed modes to balance performance and device health:

+### Normal Mode (Default)
+- **Slower, gentler backup** — processes files with small delays between uploads
+- Reduces CPU/battery usage and device heat
+- Ideal for large backups running in the background
+- Recommended for overnight or extended backup sessions

+### Fast Mode
+- **Maximum speed** — uploads files as fast as your connection allows
+- Higher CPU and battery usage
+- May cause device to warm up during extended use
+- Best for quick backups when plugged in or on Wi-Fi with time constraints

+**Toggle Fast Mode** in the app's Settings screen.
+The mode affects both manual and automatic backups.

 ## File Storage

 Files are stored in: